Reading Specialist

 For additional information see the DPI website on Title I - https://dpi.wi.gov/title-i/schoolwide-program

-If you would like to be contacted to participate on the Title I stakeholder team, which completes regular evaluations of the current Title I program and assists with updating the plan as necessary, please contact Ms. Dove.
+If you would like to be contacted to participate on the Title I stakeholder team, which completes regular evaluations of the current Title I program and assists with updating the plan as necessary, please contact Ms. Wolfe.

 Dyslexia is a specific learning disability that is neurobiological in origin.
 It is characterized by difficulties with accurate and/or fluent word recognition and by poor spelling and decoding abilities.
 These difficulties typically result from a deficit in the phonological component of language that is often unexpected in relation to other cognitive abilities and the provision of effective classroom instruction.
 Secondary consequences may include problems in reading comprehension and reduced reading experience that can impede growth of vocabulary and background knowledge.